It’s about time I updated this blog post. First published over four years ago, I’ve lost count of the number of sponge’s I’ve made since then.

 - Obviously you can use any type of jam or berries on top.

-- You could also use this mixture to make two small round cakes and sandwich them together with the jam and cream.
-If you do this – sift some icing sugar over the top of the finished cake.
+- You can use this mixture to make two 20cm round cakes and sandwich them together with the jam and cream or you can put this mixture in to one large square tin (like Nee does and is pictured below).

 If you make this sponge cake, please leave your comments below. xx